Sweats/SweetSnip/README.md

 1. .PNG, .GIF, .BMP formats.
 Currently, it automatically and only saves snippets as a .jpg file because other formats have transparency.

 2. If I really need to, a small and simple editing tool within SweetSnip

+# Installation (Windows)

+1. Download all the images.
+2. Download the .exe
+3. Extract all the images and the exe to a folder.
+4. Run .exe.